-- EIM’s Train Detection Compatibility Working Group (TDC WG) works in cooperation with CER (railway undertakings), notably on EMC compliance of track circuits, frequency management and migration;
+- EIM’s Train Detection Compatibility Working Group (TDC WG) works in cooperation with CER notably on EMC compliance of track circuits, frequency management and migration;

 - EIM commented TDC related aspects in the CCS TSI and contributed to the corrections in the table for axle counter compatibility, the development of conformity assessment (wheel detectors) and the requirements on axle distances for high speed;

-- EIM advocates to improve compatibility in the CCS TSI by extending its scope to non-standard gauge widths.
+- EIM advocates improvement of compatibility in the CCS TSI by extending its scope to non-standard gauge widths.

 - EIM members will continue to attend and influence the joint rail sector Subgroup and TDC Working Party;